Terms are being thrown around here! That's why we've put together a list of the most relevant terms worthy of discussion, along with an explanation.

-Ampere-hour is a unit of electrical charge.
-It indicates the amount of current that can be drawn from the battery over a period of one hour.
+Amp-hour is a unit of electric charge.
+It indicates the current that can be drawn from the battery over a period of one hour.
 The SUSHI battery has 5.2 Ah.

-The unit volt denotes the voltage of the current.
-The motor of the SUSHIs has a voltage of 24 volts (V).
+The volt unit describes the voltage of the current.
+The motor of the SUSHI BIKES has a voltage of 24 volts (V).

-Torque is a physical unit that describes with how much force the motor uses to turn the wheel.
+Torque is a physical unit that describes how much force the motor uses to turn the wheel.
 SUSHI BIKES have a rated power of 10 Newton meters (Nm).

 Your SUSHI BIKE is a pedelec.
 The term Pedelec stands for Pedal Electric Cycle.
-Pedelecs are the most common type of e-bikes.
-With pedelecs, the cyclist can only be assisted by the motor while pedaling, i.e. pedelecs ride hybrid with (e-)motor and muscle power.
+Pedelecs are the most common type of e-bike.
+With pedelecs, the cyclist can only be supported by the motor while pedalling, i.e. pedelecs drive hybrid with (e-)motor and muscle power.

 Inch is a unit of measurement that is very common on bicycles.
-One inch is equal to 25.4 millimeters.
-All SUSHI Bikes models have 28 inch wheels - regardless of frame height.
+One inch equals 25.4 millimeters.
+All SUSHI BIKES models have 28 inch wheels - regardless of the frame height.

-The SUSHI motor is a powerful 24 V / 200 W hub motor that lets you accelerate sportily and ride fast for a long time.
+The SUSHI motor is a powerful 24 V / 200 W hub motor that lets you accelerate sportily and drive fast for long periods.

 LIGHTING / LIGHT-LINK

 We supply a StVO-compliant lighting set with every SUSHI BIKE.
-This can be charged via USB and you can mount and dismount it flexibly.
+This can be charged via USB and you can attach and detach it flexibly.

 IPX4 CERTIFICATION / WATER RESISTANCE

-The permissible total weight for SUSHI bikes is 110kg.
+The permissible total weight of your SUSHI BIKE is 110 kg.